CurrencyCloud/currencycloud-js/README.md

 [![npm](https://img.shields.io/npm/v/currency-cloud.svg)](https://www.npmjs.com/package/currency-cloud) [![Travis](https://img.shields.io/travis/rust-lang/rust.svg)](https://github.com/CurrencyCloud/currencycloud-js) [![David](https://img.shields.io/david/strongloop/express.svg)](https://david-dm.org/CurrencyCloud/currencycloud-js.svg)

-# Currency Cloud
+# Currencycloud

-This is the official Javascript SDK for v2 of Currency Cloud's API.
-Additional documentation for each API endpoint can be found at [Currency Cloud API documentation][introduction].
+This is the official Javascript SDK for v2 of Currencycloud's API.
+Additional documentation for each API endpoint can be found at [Currencycloud API documentation][introduction].
 If you have any queries or you require support, please contact our sales team at sales@currencycloud.com.

 ## Installation